k3karthic/ansible__shadowsocks/README.md

-# Ansible — Shadowsocks Proxy
+# Ansible — SOCKS Proxy using Shadowsocks

 The Ansible playbook in this repository configures a SOCKS proxy for [NetGuard](https://www.netguard.me/).
 The server runs on [FreeBSD 13](https://www.freebsd.org/) and uses the [Shadowsocks](https://shadowsocks.org/en/index.html) package.